EleutherAI/gpt-neox/README.md

 where `--eval_tasks` is a list of evaluation tasks followed by spaces, e.g `--eval_tasks lambada hellaswag piqa sciq`.
 For details of all tasks available, refer to the [lm-evaluation-harness repo](https://github.com/EleutherAI/lm-evaluation-harness).

-# Exporting to HuggingFace
+# Exporting to Hugging Face

 GPT-NeoX is optimized heavily for training only, and GPT-NeoX model checkpoints are not compatible out of the box with other deep learning libraries.
-To make models easily loadable and shareable with end users, and for further exporting to various other frameworks, GPT-NeoX supports checkpoint conversion to the [HuggingFace Transformers](https://arxiv.org/abs/1910.03771) GPTNeoXModel format.
+To make models easily loadable and shareable with end users, and for further exporting to various other frameworks, GPT-NeoX supports checkpoint conversion to the [Hugging Face Transformers](https://arxiv.org/abs/1910.03771) GPTNeoXModel format.

-To convert a NeoX checkpoint to Huggingface-loadable format, run:
+To convert a NeoX checkpoint to Hugging Face-loadable format, run:
 ```bash
 python ./tools/convert_to_hf.py --input_dir /path/to/model/global_stepXXX --config_file your_config.yml --output_dir hf_model/save/location
 ```
-Then to upload a model to [the Huggingface Hub](https://huggingface.co/), run:
+Then to upload a model to [the Hugging Face Hub](https://huggingface.co/), run:
 ```
 huggingface-cli login
 python ./tools/upload.py
 ```
 and input the requested information, including HF hub user token.

-Note, however, that this compatibility is not one-to-one, and only certain configurations from GPT-NeoX are supported in the Huggingface GPTNeoXModel class.
+Note, however, that this compatibility is not one-to-one, and only certain configurations from GPT-NeoX are supported in the Hugging Face GPTNeoXModel class.
 Advanced features such as alternative positional embeddings may require new Transformers modeling code and new conversion script tweaks.

 # Monitoring